gsarjeant/tkr/README.md

 * RSS `/feed/rss` and Atom `/feed/atom` feeds
 * CSS uploads for custom theming
 * Custom emoji to personalize moods (unicode only)

+I'm trying to make sure that the HTML is both semantically valid and accessible, but I have a lot to learn about both.
+If you see something I should fix, please let me know!

 ## Prerequisites